Cleveland-Richardson Park Master Plan

 • The pond restored as a natural wetland: concrete lining removed and edges resloped/reshaped

-Design Images, PDFS available here:
+Design Images, PDFs available here:

 Program Options, with graphics labeled "A" or "B" indicating inclusion within Concept A or Concept B